Skretzo/runelite-plugins/README.md

 - Interaction range (*talking range*)
   - The area in which the player can interact with (e.g. talk-to) the NPC.

+## Additional info
+It is not possible to add radius markers for invisible NPCs or NPCs with no name.
+Try alternative plugins like e.g. [Better NPC Highlight](https://github.com/MoreBuchus/buchus-plugins/tree/better-npc-highlight).

 ## Panel
 ![Example of radius marker in the plugin panel](https://user-images.githubusercontent.com/53493631/150693312-4709f979-845c-4492-bf3f-d9f4a62c3fc1.png)